 - Get the basics locally (shower curtains, sponges, toilet brushes, dish racks, housewares etc..) at KP Asian Market (Housewares annex), Cole Hardware Rockridge, or Grand Lake Ace Hardware.
 Head to Jack London Square to stock up at Markus Supply Ace, Bed Bath and Beyond, Cost Plus and nearby Smart and Final in Old Oakland or Chanco Housewares in Chinatown.

 Step 2 - Safety check

-If you dial 9-1-1 on a cell phone in Oakland, your call will be received by the California Highway Patrol at the Vallejo Dispatch Center.
-This center responds to cell phone 9-1-1 calls from nine Bay Area counties.
-There will be a delay before your call can be forwarded to the Emergency Call Center.
-If you see a crime in progress, and are calling on a landline, call 9-1-1.
-If calling from a cell phone within Oakland, call 510-777-3211 (Oakland Emergency).
-To report a crime after the fact or to report suspicious activity that is not life-threatening, call the non-emergency number 510-777-3333 (Oakland Non-Emergency).
+If you see a life threatening emergency or crime actively in progress and are calling on a landline, call 9-1-1.
+If calling from a cell phone within Oakland, call 911 or 510-777-3211 (Oakland Emergency).
+To report an incident or crime after the fact or to report suspicious activity that is not life-threatening, call the non-emergency number 510-777-3333 (Oakland Non-Emergency).

 Put these numbers in your phone:

 Report gas leaks and other gas/electrical emergencies:

 Fire (medical or fire) emergency: 510-444-1616 (or 911 from a land line)

 City Maintenance Issues: 311 - email@example.com

 Report blight in public areas: 510-238-3381